AtChem/AtChem2/README.md

 =======

 **AtChem2** is a modelling tool for atmospheric chemistry.
-It is primarily designed for use with the **Master Chemical Mechanism (MCM)**, but it can be used with any general set of chemical reactions.
+It is primarily designed to use the **Master Chemical Mechanism** (MCM), but it can be used with any general set of chemical reactions.
 The MCM is a near-explicit chemical mechanism which describes the gas-phase oxidation of volatile organic compounds (VOC) in the lower atmosphere.
-The MCM is available at http://mcm.york.ac.uk/ (previously at http://mcm.leeds.ac.uk/).
-The latest stable version of AtChem2 can be downloaded [here](https://github.com/AtChem/AtChem2/releases).
+The MCM is available at http://mcm.leeds.ac.uk/.
+The latest stable version of AtChem2 can be [downloaded here](https://github.com/AtChem/AtChem2/releases).

 AtChem2 is _open source_, under the [MIT license](https://opensource.org/licenses/MIT).